 What should and shouldn't go in

 Your garden waste is composted and recycled into environmentally-friendly soil improver.
-Here’s a quick guide to what should and shouldn’t go in your wheelie bin or sacks:
+Here’s a quick guide to what should and shouldn’t go in your wheelie bin or bags:

-We will collect garden waste wheelie bins or sacks that meet the requirements stated above.
-If they don't, we will place a sticker on the bin or sack explaining why we have not collected it.
+We will collect garden waste wheelie bins or bags that meet the requirements stated above.

 An assisted collection is available for people who are physically unable to take waste containers to the front of their property.
 If you already receive an assisted collection for your rubbish and recycling, this will automatically be applied to your garden waste collections.